Advanced Education in General Dentistry

 Introduction

-The program is accredited by the American Dental Association’s Commission on Dental Accreditation Complaints.
+The program is accredited by the American Dental Association’s Commission on Dental Accreditation.
 Complaints with the Commission can be made by writing or calling the ADA Commission on Dental Accreditation:

 The Commission on Dental Accreditation will review complaints that relate to a program’s compliance with the accreditation standards.
 The Commission is interested in the sustained quality and continued improvement of dental-related education programs but does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admission, appointment, promotion or dismissal of faculty, staff or students.

 A copy of the appropriate accreditation standards and/or the Commission’s policy and procedure for submission of complaints may be obtained by contacting the Commission at 211 East Chicago Avenue, Chicago, IL 60611-2678 or by calling 312-440.4653.
-The Commission’s web address is: http://www.ada.org/100.aspx
+Click the following link to access the CODA Commission on Dental Accreditation site.

-The above Complaints Notice is also posted in select locations of the University of Maryland Dental School and on the school’s website.
+The above Complaints Notice is also posted in select locations of the University of Maryland School of Dentistry and on the school’s website.

 Vision Statement